turingschool/career-development-curriculum/module_one/learning_to_pair.md

 			* Ability (What is structurally holding you back?
 Do you need a better organizational system?
 Trello, waffle.io, etc.)

 #### Facilitating the Conversation
-Now that you’ve identified a motivation behind your partner’s behavior, how do you conduct a conversation to change that behavior?
+**Slide #24:** Now that you’ve identified a motivation behind your partner’s behavior, how do you conduct a conversation to change that behavior?

 * **Establish safety**: you’re about to address something sensitive with another person and they may feel threatened in one way or another.
 	* **Mutual Respect**: People feel unsafe when they don’t feel mutual respect